 If you’re building a fence or planting trees, hedges or shrubs that will act as a fence, it will need to comply with the Fence By-law.

 You cannot build a fence on City property, highways or road allowances.
-Your fence cannot be made of barbed wire or any other hazardous material.
+Your residential fence cannot be made of barbed wire or any other hazardous material.

 Fences are either open construction, which means at least one-third of the fence must be see through.
 Fences can also be closed construction, which means you cannot see through them.